 Who doesn't like midnight snacks, especially if you're up late studying?
 Vegans love snacks!
 Many dorm cafeterias, however, are only open for certain hours.
 When I lived in the dorms as a new college student, I was one of those people who was constantly sneaking an apple or a granola bar into my bag to eat for later.

 Some dorms allow students to have an electric hot plate or a microwave, while some don't.
 If you can, why not provide your college student with an electric wok or a crock-pot?
 I find both of these options to be much more versatile than a simple hot plate.

 Cooking With a Wok

 You can cook up lots of vegetarian one-pot meals with a wok.
-Of course, you can make vegetable stir-fries, but I've also often used my wok to make soups, and even, on occasion, to boil water and make pasta or noodle dishes.
+Of course, you can make vegetable stir-fries, but you can also use a wok to make soups and even to boil water and make pasta or noodle dishes.
 A college student can even use their wok to cook up some dirt-cheap vegetarian ramen if they're on a tight budget.

 Easy One-Pot Stirfry Recipes: